 One factor that affects the sleep habits of many college students is their caffeine intake.
-One peer-reviewed study found that on average, college students drink approximately 160 mg of caffeine a day.
+One peer-reviewed study found that, on average, college students drink approximately 160 mg of caffeine a day.
 If you have a habit of drinking excessive coffee or energy drinks, however, you can easily exceed 500 mg in day.
-Avoid drinking too much caffeine before heading to bed in order to improve your sleep health.
+Avoid drinking too much caffeine before heading to bed to improve your sleep health.

 If you need help falling asleep, consider looking into sleep aids.
-If you live in a loud neighborhood or near roads with heavy traffic, for example, ear plugs may dramatically improve your sleep — just be sure your alarm is loud enough to wake you up before class!
+If you live in a loud neighborhood or near roads with heavy traffic, for example, ear plugs may dramatically improve your sleep — just be sure your alarm is loud enough to wake you up before class.

 Additional aids like melatonin, magnesium, and valerian root have been shown to help some people fall asleep, but your personal experience may vary.
 Furthermore, some of these aids may have unwanted side effects.
 Consider consulting your physician before taking any medications or supplements to assist with sleep.